-4.36.
+4.34.
 One of the most challenging tasks in the removal of regulatory controls from materials and objects is to ensure that the presence of hotspots is taken into account in an appropriate manner.
 It is important to distinguish between 'hot particles' and 'hotspots', where the latter are due to non-homogeneity.
-Hot particles are generally small items that are not part of the material in which they are found, for example small metal flakes with a high Co activity or small pieces of spent nuclear fuel found in a cooling pond.
+Hot particles are generally small items that are not part of the material in which they are found, for example small metal flakes with a high 60Co activity or small pieces of spent nuclear fuel found in a cooling pond.
 Such hot particles can give rise to doses that can lead to deterministic effects, and should be removed before the clearance process begins.
 The potential for hot particles should be considered and, if found to be possible, it should be ensured that the clearance process will identify their presence, rather than just considering them as contributors to the total activity of the averaging mass or area.

-4.37.
+4.35.
 Local non-uniform distribution of activity giving activity concentrations above clearance levels are to be expected.
-The regulatory body should approve or specify additional monitoring criteria to the existing averaging criteria, in order to detect and manage any hotspots in or onmaterials considered for clearance.
+It is important that the variations of activity concentrations is reasonably restricted.
+Usually, variations of up to ten times are tolerated.
+Parts of the materials or surfaces with activity concentrations significantly higher that the clearance levels ('hotspots'), which were identified during characterization, should be considered for removal (decontamination) prior to dismantling or demolition of structures or components.
+The regulatory body should approve or specify additional monitoring criteria to the existing averaging criteria, in order to detect and manage any 'hotspots' in or on materials considered for clearance.

-4.38.
+4.36.
 In cases where compliance with surface contamination clearance levels is demonstrated using instruments with a much smaller detector surface area than the averaging area, information on the homogeneity and hence the presence of 'hotspots' can be derived from the variation in individual measurement results.
 The final value of surface contamination for comparison with clearance levels should be based on the averaging area.
 It may be possible to set an alarm on the monitoring instrument to help identify 'hotspots'.

-4.39.
+4.37.
 Many processes involving bulk measurement are based on scanning or multi-point measurements, both of which can be set up to identify elevated levels of activity.
 Another approach to demonstrating compliance with hotspot criteria [31] is to use measurement techniques sensitive enough to detect the 'worst case' activity levels.
 For example, if measurements are taken on the outside of a drum, calculations to demonstrate compliance could assume that all of the contamination is located in the centre of the drum (surrounded by clean material), i.e. furthest from the detectors and shielded by the clean contents.
 This will result in increased measurement resources (e.g. longer counting times, more measurements or more sensitive detectors), but the additional cost may be small compared to undertaking additional monitoring to demonstrate compliance with criteria for both the average mass and hotspots witthin the volume of the material.
-This approach works well for a drum where the density is low and the radionuclides emit high energy gamma radiation (e.g. Co in concrete rubble), and where the activity concentration is well below the clearance level.
-This approach is not suitable if the material itself provides significant shielding and the gamma energy is lower (e.g. metal contaminated with Am), and the activity concentration is close to the clearance level.
+This approach works well for a drum where the density is low and the radionuclides emit high energy gamma radiation (e.g. 60Co in concrete rubble), and where the activity concentration is well below the clearance level.
+This approach is not suitable if the material itself provides significant shielding and the gamma energy is lower (e.g. metal contaminated with 241Am), and the activity concentration is close to the clearance level.